sunghwanl/sunghwanl.github.io/content/page/about.md

 ([Local DRF](https://sf.snu.ac.kr/promising-ldrf/)).

-**I am on the job market this year, looking forward to working in programming languages, concurrency, compilers, and verification.
+**I am on the job market this year, looking forward to working in programming languages, concurrency, compilers, or verification.
 Please don't hesitate to contact me if you have any questions!**